-- the nature of a particular research project - the clarity with which a research question is defined at the beginning of the project - the complexity of a study - the availability of participants, - the resources a student brings to the task (e.g., motivation, organizational. self-discipline, time management) - the student's enrollment status (e.g., part time or full time)
+- the nature of a particular research project - the clarity with which a research question is defined at the beginning of the project - the complexity of a study - the availability of participants, - the resources a student brings to the task (e.g., motivation, organizational. self-discipline, time management)

 Table 6, below, summarizes a timeline for critical tasks that must be completed by students who identify a thesis project during SLP 501.
-A more detailed description of each step follows the table.
+A more detailed description of each step follows in Table 5 (next page).